3 cups riced potatoes

 Heat oven to 350 degrees.
 (325 for dark or nonstick pan) Grease bottom of an 8-inch square pan, make and bake brownies as directed on box.
 Cool completely on cooling rack for about an hour.
 In a medium bowl beat filling ingredients with mixer on medium speed until smooth and then spread evenly over the brownie base.
 Microwave the topping ingredients on High 15 to 30 secs, stir until smooth: cool 10 minutes.
 Drop topping, spread evenly.
 Refrigerate 30 minutes or until set.
 Store covered in refrigerator.

-English Traditional Christmas Mince Tarts (with ready made jar mincemeat which is a mixture of chopped dried fruit and spices)
+English Traditional Christmas Mince Tarts (with ready made jar mincemeat which is a mixture of chopped dried fruit, distilled spirits and spices)

 2 cups all purpose flour